planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Every layer published in GeoServer must have a style associated with it.
 When manually loading layers as done in the Publishing a shapefile and Publishing a GeoTIFF sections, GeoServer will look at the geometry of the data and assign a generic style based on that data type.
 When using the Layer Importer, a unique style will be generated for each layer.
 We will now look at how GeoServer handles styles.

+    [[[]]] WARNING - Window Juggling ahead, we could streamline these instructions

-    Navigate to the Layers list.
+    Navigate to the Layer list.
 Select a layer from the list of published layers.
 (This example will use earth:countries, but any layer will do.)

     Preview the layer to see its visualization by navigating to the Layer Preview, then clicking on the OpenLayers link next to that layer.